Numerical integration

 cdistance = cumul_integrate( vTime, vel );

-We have calculated how much of the distance the car travelled from the origin to each timestamp, now let's plot the graph.
+We have calculated how much of the distance the car traveled from the beginning to each timestamp, now we will build a graph.

 plot( cdistance, title = "Расстояние, пройденное автомобилем",